-Data Management is a comprehensive collection of practices, concepts, procedures, processes, and a wide range of accompanying systems that allow for an organization to gain control of its data resources.
-Data Management as an overall practice is involved with the entire lifecycle of a given data asset from its original creation point to its final retirement, how it progresses and changes throughout its lifetime through the internal (and external) data streams of an enterprise.
+Data Management is a comprehensive collection of practices, concepts, and processes dedicated to leveraging data assets for business success and compliance with data regulations.
+It spans the entire lifecycle of a given data asset from its original creation point to its final retirement, from end to end of an enterprise.

-The practice of Data Management includes an extensive list of associated and related topics which span the entire process of managing and leveraging data at all levels.
+The practice includes an extensive list of associated and related topics, including:

 - Metadata Management